micosnceon/SUT-PUB-ARCHCOMMS/notes/root.General Folio Comments.md

 > Interactive PDF : **Do no submit videos within the pdf** - upload to Youtube or Instagram.
 Link to it from the pdf make sure to share a **PUBLIC link**.
 Include a few frames from the video on the folio.
 >

+## WK09 Q/A

+1. **Imprint page** example (Inside Class Onedrive)
+2. **How many pages?**  Quality pages over quantity pages, but don't be afraid to have blank pages for visual rest.
+Looking for consistency more pages gives more chances for inconsistency.
+3. **Why do we have to upload on Issu?** So that you start becoming aware of your public image.
+4. **Issu page limit 50 page.** If you need more pages feel free to upload in two parts on an abridged version.
 -------

 ### LEVEL OF DETAIL